Ketan-Chaudhary/academic-writing-platform/Readme.md

-# Chaudhary Thesis and Research Center
+# Thesis and Research Center

 A modern, responsive website for students seeking help with thesis writing, academic research, and content development.
 Built using **Next.js** with integrated email notifications powered by **Web3Forms**.